ssentinull/one-day-one-case/README.md

 ![](https://img.shields.io/badge/maintained%20by-ssentinull-blue)
 ![](https://img.shields.io/badge/PRs-appreciated-brightgreen)

-This is a repository for solutions to competitive programming problems from multiple technical assessment platforms, such as Hackerrank and Codilitiy.
+This is a repository for solutions to competitive programming problems from multiple technical assessment platforms, such as [Hackerrank](https://www.hackerrank.com/), [Codeforces](http://codeforces.com/), and [Codility](https://www.codility.com/).

 Feel free to contribute towards this repo by submitting your solutions (written in any language) to a given problem through pull requests.
 Make sure that the name of the problem as well as the url for that website is listed clearly.